JBroks/Billie_Eilish_Website/README.md

 On some displays background photos are cropped due to use of 'cover' setting in the background-size property.

-Another issue related to images was the fact that I was unable to find a high quality image that could be used as a background photo for the main page and title section of the remaining pages.
-The main photo was replaced with a slightly better quality picture, however it still could be improved.
+Another issue related to images was the fact that I was unable to find a high-quality image that could be used as a background photo for the main page and title section of the remaining pages.
+The main photo was replaced with a slightly better-quality picture, however it still could be improved.

 ## Deployment